(all amounts expressed in US dollars)

 Please note that the PEA Case is preliminary in nature, that it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the PEA Case will be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.

-MTV is a fully permitted operating mining complex located nine kilometers from Salamanca in Region IV of Chile.
+MTV is an operating mining complex located 300 kilometers northeast of Santiago, Chile in Region IV near the town of Salamanca.
 MTV comprises two main deposits: Papomono (underground) and Don Gabriel (open pit).
-The mine is currently operating and producing high grade copper cathode.
+The mine is currently operating and producing high-grade copper cathode.
 The mine has significant infrastructure in place with a crushing and processing plant with nameplate capacity of 7,000 and 6,000 tonnes per day, respectively.
-The plant is designed to produce up to 18,500 tonnes per annum of copper cathodes.
+The plant is designed to produce up to 18,500 tonnes per annum of LME Grade 99.999% copper cathodes.
 For more information about MTV, please visit http://www.mineratresvalles.com.

 About Sprott Resource Holdings Inc.